krevis-figma/webkit-jsc-ios16-regression/README.md

 1. Get an iOS/iPadOS device or simulator running iOS 16 Developer Beta 1 or 2.
 2. In Safari, visit [loop-bad.html](https://krevis-figma.github.io/webkit-jsc-ios16-regression/loop-bad.html).

+This loads a WebAssembly module `loop-bad.wasm` and calls a function that runs a simple loop.
+It's the same code as in JavaScriptCore test [`stress/osr-entry-basic.js`](https://github.com/WebKit/WebKit/blob/main/JSTests/wasm/stress/osr-entry-basic.js).
+The module contains other unused functions to make it > 10 MB large.

 ### Expected:
 Web page loads and says "Loading wasm...
 Loaded.
 Success!"
 ### Actual: